Parks & Outdoor Recreation

-Current opportunities at Lions Park include a boat launch, swimming beach, fishing pier, picnic pavilion, public restrooms, and a variety of playground equipment, making it a great place to host events.
-In fact, in 2018, the park became home to the Howard Lake Farmers Market Thursday afternoons.
-Watch for more new improvements in the near future.
+Opportunities at Lions Park include a boat launch, swimming beach, fishing pier, picnic pavilion, public restrooms, and a variety of playground equipment, making it a great place to host events.
+In the summer, it is home to the Howard Lake Farmers Market.

 The four-acre site of the former middle school in Howard Lake is set to be enhanced by an integrated sidewalk/trail system, amphitheater, and splash pad.

 When completed, the plan includes a new library/senior center at the corner of 8th Avenue and 9th Street.